bob-g4bby/Bob-Edwards--Nascom--Stuff/Polydos programs/Blue Label Pascal for Polydos/README.md

 **Nascom Documentation - Blue Label Pascal for Polydos.pdf** ...............
 Instructions for use

 **Nascom Documentation - pixel graphics using programmable characters** ....
 Instructions for using pixel graphics

+Written, but not yet fully tested - BL Pascal library to give access to the Polydos system calls - to enable programs that read and write from disk.